FrontiersinBiophysics2022/FrontiersinBiophysics2022.github.io/index.md

 Registration for Frontiers in Biophysics 2022 is now open!
 <a  href="https://www.eventbrite.ca/e/frontiers-in-biophysics-2022-registration-288892664737">Click here to register</a>.
-Registration closes on June 1st 2022 at 11:59pm Pacific Time.
+Registration closes on June 1st 2022 at midnight.

 # Program